vectara/py-vectara-agentic/docs/usage.md

 - The arguments for this tool are defined using Python's `pydantic` package with the `Field` class.
 By defining the tool in this way, we provide a good description for each argument so that the agent LLM can easily understand the tool's functionality and how to use it properly.
-- The `query` argument is added automatically to the RAG tool, and you don't need to specify it hre
+- The `query` argument is added automatically to the RAG tool, and you don't need to specify it here

 You can also define an argument to support optional conditional arguments, for example: